Statistical Inference and Power Analysis for Direct and Spillover Effects in Two-Stage Randomized Experiments: A General Methodology for Two-Stage Randomized Experiments

 \paragraph{General formulation.} We begin by considering a general alternative hypothesis,

 where $C$ is a $k \times 2m$ matrix of full row rank ($k \leq 2m$) and $x$ is a vector of constants.
-With the test statistic given in equation~\eqref{eqn::wald-stat}, the required number of clusters $J$ should satisfy
+With the test statistic given in Eqn.~\eqref{eqn::wald-stat}, the required number of clusters $J$ should satisfy

-However, because $\widehat D$ is a conservative estimator for $D$, $(C\wY)^\top (C\widehat DC^\top)^{-1}(C\wY)$ follows a generalized chi-square distribution instead of a standard chi-square distribution asymptotically, rendering it difficult for directly solving equation~\eqref{eqn::samplesize-general} for $J$.
+However, because $\widehat D$ is a conservative estimator for $D$, $J(C\wY)^\top (C\widehat DC^\top)^{-1}(C\wY)$ follows a generalized chi-square distribution instead of a standard chi-square distribution asymptotically, rendering it difficult to directly solve Eqn.~\eqref{eqn::samplesize-general} for $J$.

-Fortunately, based on the properties of the generalized chi-square distribution, the following theorem gives a conservative sample size formula. \begin{theorem}[General sample size formula] \spacingset{1} Consider a statistical hypothesis test with level $\alpha$ where the null and alternative hypotheses are given in equations~\eqref{eqn::null-hyp}~and~\eqref{eqn::alternative-hyp}, respectively.
-We reject the null hypothesis if $T > \chi^2_{1-\alpha}(k)$ where the test statistic $T$ is defined in equation~\eqref{eqn::wald-stat} and $k$ is the rank of $C$.
+Fortunately, based on the properties of the generalized chi-square distribution, the following theorem gives a conservative sample size formula. \begin{theorem}[General sample size formula] Consider a statistical hypothesis test with level $\alpha$ where the null and alternative hypotheses are given in Eqn.~\eqref{eqn::null-hyp}~and~\eqref{eqn::alternative-hyp}, respectively.
+We reject the null hypothesis if $T > \chi^2_{1-\alpha}(k)$ where the test statistic $T$ is defined in Eqn.~\eqref{eqn::wald-stat} and $k$ is the rank of $C$.
 Then, the number of clusters required for this hypothesis test to have the statistical power of $(1-\beta)$ is given by,

-where $s^2( q, 1-\beta,k)$ represents the non-centrality parameter of the non-central $\chi^2$ distribution with $k$ degrees of freedom whose $\beta$ quantile is equal to $q$. \end{theorem} Proof is given in Appendix~\ref{app::general-samplesize}.
-In practice, we must compute $s^2( \chi^2_{1-\alpha}(k), 1-\beta,k) $ numerically.
-Based on Theorem~\ref{thm::var-general}, we can obtain the sample size formula for the direct, marginal direct, and spillover effects by setting $k$ to $m$, one, and $2(m-1)$, respectively.
+where $s^2( q, 1-\beta,k)$ represents the non-centrality parameter of the non-central $\chi^2$ distribution with $k$ degrees of freedom whose $\beta$ quantile is equal to $q$. \end{theorem} In practice, we must compute $s^2( \chi^2_{1-\alpha}(k), 1-\beta,k) $ numerically.
+Based on Theorem~\ref{thm::samplesize-general}, we can obtain the sample size formula for the direct, marginal direct, and spillover effects by setting $k$ to $m$, one, and $2(m-1)$, respectively.